-On a Thurday morning, approximately 02:15 hrs, in a small rural town, your EMS unit is dispatched to a residence for an 87 year old male with difficutly breathing.
+On a Sunday morning, your EMS unit is dispatched to a residence for an 87 year old male with difficulty breathing.

 You arrive on scene before the fire engine and enter the residence.
 Upon entering the bedroom, you find an elderly male, sitting on the edge of the bed, vomiting.
 He is alert and oriented x 4 (person, place, time, event) and with a GCS of 15.
 He appears to be in moderate respiratory distress, diaphoretic, with rapid and slightly labored breathing and muscle retraction, but yet, he’s smiling at you and tries to explain what happened.
 He tells you, he woke up 15 minutes ago because he could not breath while laying down.